busbud/jac/README.md

 #jac
-jac provides methods to reference image urls using permanently cachable urls.
+jac provides methods to reference asset urls using permanently cachable urls.

-It achieves this by using urls unique to each version of a given image, and provides middleware to serve the image with long cache durations.
+It achieves this by using urls unique to each version of a given asset, and provides middleware to serve the asset with long cache durations.

 [![Build Status](https://travis-ci.org/busbud/jac.png)](https://travis-ci.org/busbud/jac)

 #Usage
-jac middleware will handle file serving and image url resolution
+jac middleware will handle asset file serving and asset url resolution

 Install it using